Teaching and learning at UBC Science

 Carl Wieman Science Education Initiative

-An $11M initiative from 2007-2017 that transformed undergraduate science education at UBC and beyond with an evidence-driven, department-based approach to improving teaching and learning, helping more than 180 courses and 16,000 students per year.
+An $11M initiative from 2007-2017 that transformed undergraduate science education at UBC and beyond with an evidence-driven, department-based approach to improving teaching and learning.

 Undergraduate Education